amit280695/Renyi-Entropy-Analysis-of-angular-distribution-of-quasars-in-the-Gaia-unWISE-data/README.md

 For each quasar sample, we save both the masked data and the indices of the populated pixels at NSIDE = 8.
 Any analysis using this masked dataset must be performed at NSIDE = 8.

-Code 3 - (masking_2.ipynb)

-In this code, we use different masking criteria.
-Here we apply only the galactic latitude mask.
-For each quasar sample, we save both the masked data and the indices of the populated pixels at NSIDE = 64.
-Any analysis using this masked dataset must be performed at NSIDE = 64.

-Code 4 - (masking_3.ipynb)
+Code 3 - (masking_3.ipynb)

 Here, we apply a circular mask centered at l = 0 and b = 0 and subtending a solid angle of 4 sr in addition to the mask applied in code 2.
 For each quasar sample, we save both the masked data and the indices of the populated pixels at NSIDE = 8.
 Any analysis using this masked dataset must be performed at NSIDE = 8.

-Code 5 - (masking_4.ipynb)

-In this code, we apply multiple masking criteria.
-First, a Galactic latitude mask is used.
-Additionally, we apply a circular mask centered at Galactic coordinates l=0 degree, b=0 degree, covering a solid angle of 4 steradians.
-For each quasar sample, we save both the masked data and the indices of the populated pixels at NSIDE = 64.
-Any analysis using this masked dataset must be performed at NSIDE = 64.

-After completing Step 1, we obtain four versions of masked data and corresponding populated pixel indices for each of the three quasar samples.
+After completing Step 1, we obtain two versions of masked data and corresponding populated pixel indices for each of the three quasar samples.

 ##################################################################################################################################################################################################